YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLSWITCHRETRY, Retrying previously abandoned switch of journal file jjjj for database dddd

-All YottaDB/GT.M Components Information: Internal message, not delivered to the user.
+All YottaDB Components Information: Internal message, not delivered to the user.

 Action: n/a